hlzz/dotfiles/README.md

 This will do the following things:
 1. update vim setttings
 2. install CMake 3.5.1
-3. (If QtCreator has been installed) After installing qt creator, put monokai.xml in ~/.config/QtProject/qtcreator/styles/ and select scheme in Text Editor preferences.
+3. (If QtCreator has been installed) After installing qt creator, put several style configuration files (monokai.xml, dusk.xml, twilight.xml) in ~/.config/QtProject/qtcreator/styles/ and select scheme in Text Editor preferences.
 4. install sublime text 3 (build_3103)
+5. install meshlab on linux

 Contact
 ----------------